Willys accessibility in e-commerce

 We didn’t create any low-fidelity prototypes as we decided that the fastest way to iterate with test users was for them to see the prototype on their own phone, scrollable and clickable.

-Our solution
+Our solution - the overview

 Our solutions- details